auxili25/Sales-and-warehouse-System/README.md

 ## Acknowledgments

-Hat tip to anyone whose code was used
+-Hat tip to anyone whose code was used
-Inspiration
+-Inspiration
-etc
+-etc

 ## 📝 License